UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-196.png)

-- Finally, paste the XML code snippet from Step 6: (Optional) Set a mirror in your settings.xml... right underneath the <profiles> tags.
+- Finally, paste the XML code snippet from Step 6: (Optional) Set a mirror in your `settings.xml`... right underneath the <profiles> tags.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-199.png)

-- Save the settings.xml file.
+- Save the `settings.xml` file.

 ## Compile your project and verify the CodeArtifact integration

-- Run the Maven compile command, which uses the settings.xml file we just configured:
+- Run the Maven compile command, which uses the `settings.xml` file we just configured:
 ```bash
 mvn -s settings.xml compile
 ```

-- You should see messages like Downloading from nextwork-devops-cicd telling us that Maven is downloading dependencies from your CodeArtifact repository.
+- You should see messages like Downloading from **nextwork-devops-cicd** telling us that Maven is downloading dependencies from your CodeArtifact repository.
 This is a good sign that Maven is using CodeArtifact to manage dependencies!
-- If the compilation is successful and dependencies are downloaded from CodeArtifact, you'll see a BUILD SUCCESS message at the end of the Maven output.
+- If the compilation is successful and dependencies are downloaded from CodeArtifact, you'll see a **BUILD SUCCESS** message at the end of the Maven output.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-vscode/6.1.png)